musicmetadata/territories/README.md

 A simple library for dealing with territory hierarchies used in music metadata, currently primarily focused on CISAC TIS.

-It loads the territories and hierarchies from CSV files, made from Excel files downloaded from CISAC documents.
+Conversion between TIS and DDEX territories will follow in the next release.

-One of the most importaint features is that it turns any combination of includes and excludes into a include-only list.
+## Code

 It has only two classes:

 * `Territory` - the territory, e.g. World, Europe, Croatia
-* `TerritoryList` - this class makes including and excluding territories simpler, it also splits territories down when needed, e.g. World excluding Croatia results in a minimal list of included territories, and not all the
+* `TerritoryList` - this class makes including and excluding territories simpler, it also splits territories down when needed

-countries:
+World excluding USA results in a minimal list of included territories:

 ```python
 from music_metadata.territories.territory import Territory